Do you know the real taste of good rice?

 Do you think you can tell good rice from not-so-good one?
-If you think “Rice is just a foil to the main dish.
-There is not much of a difference,” that’s completely wrong.
+If you think “Rice is just a foil to the main dish, and there is not much of a difference,” that’s completely wrong.
 Today, I’m going to introduce a restaurant famous for good rice in Hokkaido.
 More than 30 years ago, when I was a kid, rice made in Hokkaido (our home prefecture) was not so good, but most of the Hokkaido people ate it because it was much cheaper.

 As I wrote it in the blog last before, currently the annual purchase volume of bread and rice becomes roughly even in Japan.
 We may no longer be able to say Japan is the country of rice, but my question is why our ancestors chose rice cultivation in the first place when wheat cultivation had already started in other areas like the Eurasian Continent.
 The climate of Japan is often said to be warm, humid, and rich in water.
 I just simply thought rice cultivation was chosen due to the climate characteristics of Japan, but I immediately recognized the imperfection of this theory.
 If the climate is good for rice cultivation, it must be also good for wheat cultivation.
 In fact, our home prefecture Hokkaido is famous for both rice and wheat production.